The diagram to the right shows plots of vapor pressure versus tem... | Channels for Pearson+

 1

-Recall that boiling-point elevation is a colligative property, which means it depends on the number of solute particles in the solution, not their identity.

-Use the formula for boiling-point elevation, \( \Delta T_b = i \cdot K_b \cdot m \), where \( \Delta T_b \) is the boiling-point elevation, \( i \) is the van't Hoff factor, \( K_b \) is the ebullioscopic constant, and \( m \) is the molality of the solution, to understand the factors affecting the elevation.
+Use the formula for boiling point elevation: \( \Delta T_b = i \cdot K_b \cdot m \), where \( \Delta T_b \) is the boiling point elevation, \( i \) is the van't Hoff factor, \( K_b \) is the ebullioscopic constant, and \( m \) is the molality.

 Was this helpful?